-I am a Senior Lecturer in Psychology.
-Although I have taught various aspects of psychology, I currently mainly teach research methods, statistics and critical thinking.
-My main research work to date has been in spatial cognition peoples sense and understanding of space and place and also in peoples interaction with digital (spatial and other) information.
-I am an applied psychologist with an interdisciplinary outlook: I have collaborated widely, from geography and cartography to ergonomics, computing and information science, and from theology and clinical psychology to education and linguistics.
-This has mostly been within academia in the UK and US, apart from a few years in industry most recently as a Senior Research Scientist at Ordnance Survey (Great Britains national mapping agency).
+I'm an applied psychologist with a highly interdisciplinary outlook: I have collaborated widely, from geography and cartography to ergonomics, computing and information science, and from theology and clinical psychology to education and linguistics.
+This has mostly been within academia in the UK and US, apart from a couple of periods working in industry e.g., as a Senior Research Scientist at Ordnance Survey (Great Britain’s national mapping agency).

-Much of my recent research has been around not only space but also place: how people name and conceive of the places they know in their home area; whether people's everyday use of placenames (as opposed to official definitions) can be identified from online 'Big Data'; how far our knowledge of space is organised like our knowledge of concepts; how this top down knowledge affects our viewing of visuospatial information sources such as maps.
+Much of my recent research has been around not only space but also place: how people name and conceive of the places they know in their home area; whether people's everyday use of placenames (as opposed to official definitions) can be identified from online 'Big Data'; how far our knowledge of space may be organised like our knowledge of semantic concepts; how this ‘top down’ knowledge might affect our viewing of visuospatial information sources such as maps.

-More recently, I've also begun to develop some joint interests linking theology and spirituality with approaches to mental health and well-being interventions.
+More recently, as above, I've also begun to develop some joint interests linking theology and spirituality with approaches to mental health conditions such as addiction, and to well-being interventions such as forgiveness and gratitude.

 - statistics and research methods